-Shinsekai is colourful and lively area filled with inexpensive shops and eateries that was built as an entertainment district in the early 20th century.
+Shinsekai is a colorful and lively area filled with inexpensive shops and eateries that was built as an entertainment district in the early 20th century.
 Shinsekai is literately translated as “new world” and the area quickly became a popular modern tourist attraction at the time it was opened.
 People from all over the country would visit the area and business was thriving.
-However, Shinsekai its popularity also faded quickly and during the WO II, even the original Tsutenkaku Tower was deconstructed after it caught fire.
+However, its popularity faded quickly and during WW II, even the original Tsutenkaku Tower was deconstructed due to the metal collection order.

-Present day the area is popular for its somewhat nostalgic atmosphere of Showa era (1926 – 1989).
-People describe it as entering a time-capsule because the spirit of the area hasn’t changed much over the last few decades.
+In the present day, the area is popular for its somewhat nostalgic atmosphere of the Showa period (1926 – 1989).
+People describe it as entering a time capsule because the spirit of the area hasn’t changed much over the last few decades.
 Even though the original Shinsekai buildings haven’t survived, the distinctive billboard will take you back a few years.
-As you walk down the street, you will also find a game center decorated with flashy signs which houses old-fashioned video games, arcade games, medal games and more.
+As you walk down the street, you will also find a game center decorated with flashy signs which house old-fashioned video games, arcade games, medal games, and more.

-Janjan Yokocho is a covered shopping arcade on the south side of Shinsekai area.
-The name of this street “janjan” comes from the sound of the shimasen, a Japanese three-stringed instrument which shop attendant would play here to lure customers into bars.
-Today, JanJan Yokocho consists of many small shops, restaurants, standing bars, but also bargain clothing stores, pinball parlours and souvenir shops.
+Janjan Yokocho is a covered shopping arcade on the south side of the Shinsekai area.
+The name of this street “janjan” comes from the sound of the shamisen, a Japanese three-stringed instrument that shop attendants would play here to lure customers into bars.
+Today, JanJan Yokocho consists of many small shops, restaurants, and standing bars, but also bargain clothing stores, pinball parlors, and souvenir shops.

 If you are interested in learning more about the Shinsekai Area or want to learn more about the cuisine why not take a guided tour? there are many options available, for example:

 - Eat, Drink, Cycle: Osaka Food and Bike Tour

 - 10 min walk from Shin Imamiya Station or Dobutsuen Mae Station